equalitie/ouinet/doc/ouinet-network-whitepaper.md

 When a client wishing to fetch a cache entry has established a peer-to-peer connection to a client that has such a cache entry in storage, it can then start sending HTTP requests over this connection.
 The sharing client can respond to these requests by serving a stored cache entry as a response, or it can respond with an error message if it does not store such a cache entry.

 A cache entry HTTP request sent over a peer-to-peer connection between two ouinet clients must have the form of a GET or HEAD request, and use a request URI specified in absolute form; that is, the HTTP request must use a full URI on the first line of the HTTP request, which includes a protocol specification and a hostname.
 Any `Host` headers present in the HTTP request are ignored.
-The HTTP request must include a `X-Ouinet-Version` header, describing the version of the ouinet protocol in use; any other headers in the HTTP request that are not described in this section are ignored by the sharing ouinet client.
+The HTTP request must include an `X-Ouinet-Version` header, describing the version of the ouinet protocol in use; any other headers in the HTTP request that are not described in this section are ignored by the sharing ouinet client.

 When a ouinet client sharing cache entries over a peer-to-peer connection receives such a request, it can reply with one of the three response types specified in the [Injector-to-client cache entry exchange](#injector-to-client-cache-entry-exchange) section.
 If the client stores a cache entry for the requested URI, and that cache entry is signed using a signature stream, the client can send a signature stream response.
 If the client stores a cache entry for the requested URI which only contains a complete cache entry signature, the client can send a complete cache entry signature response.
 If the client does not store any cache entries for the requested URI, it must reply with an HTTP reply using the `404 Not Found` status code.